bpasanek/puzzlepoesis/README.md

         . . . . . . . . . .
         ~L

+Again, we are treating poems as frames into which words are packed (a so-called packing puzzle).
+For the purposes of solving a sonnet, the words in the poem are assigned to pentomino shapes.
+A puzzle is solved when a set of 28 pentominoes have been packed into the frame, so that each the word in the poem is associated with a placed pentomino piece.
+In fact, a packed pentomino piece will gather at least one five syllable word--the piece "I" is the right shape to do so--or at most five one-syllable words.

-Again, we are treating poems as frames into which words are packed (as in a packing puzzle).
-But note, our solutions cannot divide words, which means there are constraints (represented below with question marks and hyphens) that the current modified pentomino solver has not yet been programmed to respect.
+Note, our solutions cannot divide words, which means there are constraints (represented below with question marks and hyphens) that our current modified pentomino solver has not yet been programmed to respect.

   Sonnet 2: